Calorixy - Smart Calories, Smarter Living. Calorixy - Smart Calories, Smarter Living.

 Common Mistakes When Eating More Fiber

+The second mistake is forgetting to drink water.
 Fiber works best when you drink enough fluids.
 This is especially important when eating foods like chia seeds, oats, beans, and lentils.

+Another mistake is relying only on fiber bars.
 Fiber bars can be convenient, but whole foods usually provide more volume, water, vitamins, minerals, and overall satisfaction.
 Use bars occasionally, not as your main fiber source.

 How Much Fiber Should You Eat Per Day?